hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_welcome.md

 Well,
 > There is nothing macros can do that you can't do with regular code, with the same expressive power.
 Macro support in interpreted code is just for compatibility with the compiler.

-I have already collected a bunch of macro solutions that disprove the above statement Ì†ΩÌ∏â
+I have already collected a bunch of macro solutions that disprove the above statement üòâ

 [19:50:57](#OHaTrp7BcFcfnO0ZydkrR7MSZ3jUvTF7Z6vkl4Y_eRw) <greggirwin (Gregg Irwin)>:
 Good thing it's a wiki then.